Skip to content

 Run on a server

-Process XLSX files, evaluate formulas, and generate reports server-side with the Node.js or Python SDK.
+Process XLSX files, evaluate formulas, and generate reports server-side with the Node.js SDK.
 No browser required.

 Power AI agents